kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

 1. In two separate steps / functions, find the number or unique tail numbers and the combinations of airlines and tail numbers.
 Does the unique number or tail numbers match the unique combinations of airline and tailnumber?

-2. As shown about, there are more carrier-tail number combinations than unique tail numbers.
+2. As shown above, there are more carrier-tail number combinations than unique tail numbers.
 There are two reasons for this: The presence of flights with no tail numbers and planes changing carriers.
 Find out which tail numbers belong to more than one carrier.
 Can you figure out how many tail numbers switched airlines but were _not_ flights with missing tail numbers?